codeforboston/mbta-ninja/README.md

 	heroku open

-If your build is successful, but still get the Application Error page that says
+If your build is successful, but you get the Application Error page that says
 ```
 An error occurred in the application and your page could not be served.
 Please try again in a few moments.